This article also features in the March edition of FMJ.

 This is a trend that respondents believe is here to stay.
 When asked about the top technology trends that will have the biggest impact in the next 12 months, property and space management (including flexible working) was the second highest answer.
 Interestingly, workplace wellbeing was a very close third, tying in neatly with space management.

 65 per cent of respondents have either made changes to their workplaces to allow for flexible working or are in the process of doing so.
 A further 14 per cent had already adopted flexible working.
-When asked about how FM has changed since March 2020, the majority of respondents cited the use of more technology for remote asset or space monitoring, including implementing integrated workplace management system (IWMS) software, workplace or sensor technology.
+When asked about how FM has changed since March 2020, the majority of respondents cited the use of more technology for remote asset or space monitoring, including implementing CMMS (computerised maintenance management system) software, workplace or sensor technology.

 Yet there are a number of challenges that FMs face.
 Despite an increased workload in the last 12 months, budgets have remained largely unchanged and just 17 per cent of respondents said that their current FM software was flexible enough to support changing workplace demands.
 Furthermore, when asked about the key challenges for FM in the next 12 months, budgetary pressures and meeting demand for flexible working ranked in the top three answers.